 A data pipeline aggregates, organizes, and moves data to a destination for storage, insights, and analysis.
 Modern data pipeline systems automate the ETL (extract, transform, load) process and include data ingestion, processing, filtering, transformation, and movement across any cloud architecture and add additional layers of resiliency against failure.

-To understand how a data pipeline works, let’s take any pipe that receives something from a source and carries it to a destination.
+To understand how a data pipeline works, let’s take any pipeline that receives something from a data source and carries it to a destination.
 This process of transporting the data from assorted sources to a storage medium where it can be accessed, used, and analyzed by an organization, is known as data ingestion.

 Along the way of transportation, the data undergoes different processes depending on the business use case and the destination itself.
 A data pipeline may be a simple process of data extraction and loading, or, it may be designed to handle data in a more advanced manner, such as a data warehouse for predictive analytics or machine learning.

 As data moves through a pipeline, there are four processes that occur: extract, govern, transform, and data virtualization.